Optimizing websites for the future of search? LLMs.txt explained

 As with other kinds of .txt files, this one can also be added to your website root as a markdown file.
 According to llmstxt.org, it should include your website’s title and description, and perhaps some important details about your business’s products or services, if applicable.
 Next come the links to documentation, core information, or anything relevant you want to be sure an LLM could answer or share if asked.
 Keeping structured information on hand and easy to access in LLMs.txt files benefits LLMs.
 This allows them to easily access specific details, like software library features, corporate structures, legal information, personal CV details, product categories, or educational course offerings.
 Jeremy Howard of llmstxt.org writes:

-Language models can ingest a lot of information quickly, so it can be helpful to have a single place where all of the key information can be collated—not for training (since training generally involved scraping all pages in all readable formats), but for helping users accessing the site via AI helpers.
+Language models can ingest a lot of information quickly, so it can be helpful to have a single place where all of the key information can be collated—not for training [...], but for helping users accessing the site via AI helpers.

 Should all websites have LLMs.txt?